 - You can move multiple files at once.

 - Unless you are an administrator, you can’t move folders from My Drive into a shared drive, but you can create new folders in a shared drive.
-For details about moving folders as an admin, see Migrate content to a shared drive.
+For details about moving folders as an administrator, see Migrate content to a shared drive.

 - Anyone you directly shared a file with retains access, unless your shared drive doesn’t allow non-members.